Expander estimates for cubes: Introduction

-The simple argument that gave \eqref{14} is rather flexible.
-We modify it following Davenport \cite{D} and Vaughan \cite{V85}.
-Choose $P=N^{2/5}$ and then examine the number of solutions of \eqref{161} with $k=3$ and $P<x,y\le 2P$.
-Note that implicit in the equation and the size constraints is the condition $|x-y|\le\surd P$.
-Like Vaughan, we apply the circle method to the equation \eqref{161}, bring in $h=y-x$ as a new variable, and are then led to study the exponential sum \be{W} F_1(\alpha) = \sum_{1\le h\le H} \sum_{P<x\le 2P} e(\alpha h(3x^2+3xh +h^2)), \ee where $H=\surd P$.
+where $H=\surd P$.
 Vaughan \cite{V85} applies Weyl differencing.
 This bounds the sum \eqref{W} by $O(P^{1+\varepsilon})$ on minor arcs.
 On major arcs, the variable $\alpha$ is close to a fraction $a/q$ with $q\le P$ and $(a,q)=1$.
 In this situation Weyl differencing yields the upper bound $O(P^{3/2}q^{-1/2})$, too weak to compute the major arc contribution satisfactorily.
 Indeed, one seems to require an upper bound on major arcs that is not much weaker than $P^{3/2}q^{-1}$.
 As an alternative approach, one may apply Poisson summation to the double sum \eqref{W}.
 The main term then factors into local parts, and at finite places the square of the modulus of a classical cubic Gauss sum occurs.
 This observation is due to Zhao \cite{Z}.
 For cube-free $q$, this achieves the desired upper bound $P^{3/2}/q$.
 Unfortunately, when $q=r^3$ is a pure cube, the actual size of \eqref{W} is about $P^{3/2}r^{-2}$.
 This is disappointing, and seems to cast doubt on the potential of this approach.
 However, it can be shown that the peaks of \eqref{W} at $\alpha=a/r^3$ arise from pairs $x,y=x+h$ with $x$ and $y$ divisible by $r$, and that the remaining part of the sum is of favourable size.
 Thus, if at least one of $x$ or $y$ were to run over integers coprime to $r$ only, then the offensive effects from cubic moduli $r^3$ would be suppressed.
 We achieve this by initially working with cubes of primes.
 Once the argument takes us to equation \eqref{161} (with $k=3$), we cover the primes with integers $x,y$ satisfying $(x,y,w)=1$, with the parameter $w$ free of prime factors exceeding $P$, but otherwise at our disposal.
-Thus, we now work with the more general sum \be{33} F_w(\alpha) = \sum_{1\le h\le H} \multsum{P<x\le 2P}{(x,h,w)=1} e(\alpha h(3x^2+3xh +h^2)). \ee As it turns out, the condition $(x,y,w)=1$ eliminates unwanted peaks of $\eqref{W}$ at $a/q$ as long as the cubic factors of $q$ are solely composed of primes dividing $w$.
-In order to describe this precisely, we need to introduce more notation.
-The estimate for $F_w$ features prominently a certain multiplicative function $\kappa_w$ that we define on powers of a prime $p$ with $p\nmid w$ by
+Thus, we now work with the more general sum